emirdur/seekitnu/README.md

 ### 4. Bridge OpenAI

 The way this application works is by relying on OpenAI to generate the tasks, and then falling back on a CSV file in case there's any fetch fails with the OpenAI API.
-Therefore, you must sign up for an OpenAI API account and add the configuration key to the .env file in the backend.
+Therefore, you must sign up for an OpenAI API account and add the configuration key to the .env and .env.docker files in the backend.

 ### 5. Containerize the application